-To facilitate the Offer, our Company has appointed BDO Capital and First Metro as the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters.
-BDO Capital and First Metro are duly licensed by the SEC to engage in underwriting or distribution of the Offer Shares.
+To facilitate the Offer, our Company has appointed BDO Capital and First Metro as the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters, and RCBC Capital as Participating Underwriter.
+BDO Capital, First Metro, and RCBC Capital are duly-licensed by the SEC to engage in underwriting or distribution of the Offer Shares.
 We may, from time to time, engage in transactions with and perform services in the ordinary course of our business for our Company or other members of our Group of which our Company forms a part of.
-Our Company and the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters shall enter into an Underwriting Agreement to be dated on or about [•] (the "Underwriting Agreement"), whereby the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters agree to underwrite all of the Offer Shares at the Offer Price on a firm commitment basis.
+Our Company, the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters, and Participating Underwriter shall enter into an Underwriting Agreement to be dated on November 14, 2019 (the "Underwriting Agreement"), whereby the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter agree to underwrite all of the Offer Shares at the Offer Price on a firm commitment basis.

-In accordance with the Underwriting Agreement, the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters have agreed to underwrite the entire Offer on a firm basis, and to distribute and sell the Offer Shares.
-The Underwriting Agreement will be subject to certain conditions and is subject to termination by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters if certain circumstances, including force majeure, occur on or before the time at which the Common Shares, including the Firm Shares, are listed on the PSE.
-In addition, this agreement is conditional, inter alia, on the Firm Shares being listed on the PSE on the Listing Date or such date as the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters may determine.
+In accordance with the Underwriting Agreement, the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter have agreed to underwrite the entire Offer on a firm basis, and to distribute and sell the Offer Shares.
+The Underwriting Agreement will be subject to certain conditions and is subject to termination by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter if certain circumstances, including force majeure, occur on or before the time at which the Common Shares, including the Firm Shares, are listed on the PSE.
+In addition, this agreement is conditional, inter alia, on the Firm Shares being listed on the PSE on the Listing Date or such date as the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter may determine.

-Each of the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters, has committed to underwrite the Offer up to the amount indicated below
+Each of the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters, and Participating Underwriter, has committed to underwrite the Offer as indicated below